Skip to main content

 //Add the Kameleoon Installation tag here.
 Refer to this documentation: https://developers.kameleoon.com/web-experimentation/simple-implementation

-<script type="text/javascript" src="//SITE_CODE.kameleoon.eu/kameleoon.js" async="true"></script>
+<script src="//SITE_CODE.kameleoon.eu/kameleoon.js" fetchpriority="high" async></script>

 caution

 When forwarding the requests to [na-]data.kameleoon.io, you need to make sure the URL of the request is also rewritten to [na-]data.kameleoon.io.
-It's NOT enough to just forward your request to our server while keeping the original Host: HTTP header set to your domain (tracking.yourdomain.com).
+It's not enough to just forward your request to our server while keeping the original Host: HTTP header set to your domain (tracking.yourdomain.com).
 Host: header must be set to [na-]data.kameleoon.io.

 Can I use Subresource Integrity (SRI) with the Kameleoon application file (script or iframe)?